Washington, Baltimore and Annapolis Electric Railway: Origins

 The WB&A was originally incorporated in 1899 as The Potomac and Severn Electric Railway.
 On April 10, 1900, it changed its name to the Washington and Annapolis Electric Railway and finally, on April 8, 1902, to the Washington, Baltimore and Annapolis Electric Railway.

-In 1903, the WB&A purchased the Annapolis, Washington & Baltimore Railroad (AW&B) — formerly the Annapolis & Elkridge Railroad — which was closed, electrified and reopened.
-At the same time, it laid an almost straight double-track route parallel to the B&O and Pennsylvania railroads, but slightly to the east in less populated territory.
-On February 7, 1908, service began from Liberty Street in Baltimore to its Washington terminal at 15th and H Streets NE.
-After 1910, the line reached the heart of downtown on 15th Street near the Treasury.
-Another single track began at the B&O main line at Annapolis Junction, crossed the WB&A main line just east of Odenton, and headed east via Millersville and Crownsville to Annapolis.
+In 1903, the WB&A purchased the Annapolis, Washington & Baltimore Railroad (AW&B) — formerly the Annapolis & Elkridge Railroad — which was closed in 1907, electrified, and reopened in 1908.
+It ran from the B&O main line at Annapolis Junction, crossed the WB&A main line just east of Odenton, and headed east via Millersville and Crownsville to Annapolis.

+At the same time, it laid an almost straight double-track route parallel to the Baltimore and Ohio and Pennsylvania railroads, but slightly to the east in less populated territory.
+This was the WB&A mainline.
+On February 7, 1908, service began between Annapolis and Washington; the first service into Baltimore was on March 19, 1908.
+After 1910, the line reached the heart of downtown DC on 15th Street near the Treasury.
+In 1911, the WB&A electrified service on the mainline.

-The line built by the WB&A, later called the Main Line, ran from Baltimore to Washington through Bowie, Glenn Dale Hospital, and Glenarden to Fairmont Heights where it met with the Chesapeake Beach Railway just outside Washington at Chesapeake Junction.
-From there, it continued to Deanwood on the Washington Railway and Electric Company's Seat Pleasant Line, running parallel to the Chesapeake Beach Railroad tracks and across the Benning Road Bridge into downtown Washington.
+The line built by the WB&A, later called the Main Line, ran from Baltimore to Washington through Bowie, Glenn Dale Hospital, and Glenarden to Fairmont Heights, where it met with the Chesapeake Beach Railway just outside Washington at Chesapeake Junction.
+From there, it continued to Deanwood on the Washington Railway and Electric Company's Seat Pleasant Line, running parallel to the Chesapeake Beach Railway tracks and across the Benning Road Bridge into downtown Washington.

 Once onto their own right-of-way, the WB&A's expresses regularly hit 60 mph, but street running in the terminal cities slowed their overall time.
 A typical B&O express made the trip in 50 minutes, but the best the WB&A could do was an hour and 20 minutes.
 Offsetting these handicaps were its cleanliness, lower fares, half-hourly express service, and better-located downtown terminals.